luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/02/01-morph-types.md

 Morphs can be broken down into 3 broad categories: _biomorphs_ (biological), _synthmorphs_ (synthetic), and _infomorphs_ (digital).
 Under the umbrella of biomorphs, there also exist _pod morphs_ (grown as separate components and assembled with cyberbrains), _uplift morphs_ (derived from non-human species), and _exomorphs_ (based on non-terrestrial species).
 Under the mantle of synthmorphs we also categorize _flexbots_ (a specific modular system), _core morphs_ (ships and habitat systems), and also _axles_ (bots and vehicles retrofitted with a cyberbrain system).

 The morphs in this book represent just a fraction available to transhumanity.
-GMs are encouraged to design and incorporate their own, both for PCs and NPCs (Designing New Morphs ▶146).
+GMs are encouraged to design and incorporate their own, both for PCs and NPCs ([Designing New Morphs](../04/12-designing-new-morphs.md)).

 ## Morph Stats